Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Preliminary 1: Characterization of blow-up solutions

-If we study blow-up solutions with sign-changing structure, or one does not have sufficient knowledge of solution trajectories near infinity, globally defined compactifications like Poincar\'{e}-type and parabolic type are more appropriate than directional ones, since one does not suffer from violation of integrations of differential equations due to the change of signs, or change of local charts.
-Since the horizon, topologically sphere-shaped boundary of the compactified space, is invariant under associated desingularized vector fields, {\em we do not worry about the ejection of trajectories to outside their domain of definition even computing trajectories corresponding to blow-up solutions}, unless unrealistic or mathematically inappropriate choice of numerical parameters.
-On the other hand, application of such global compactifications generally increases the order of associated desingularized vector fields as polynomial ones, which cause complication of arguments.
-For example, in the case of the vector field shown in Section \ref{sec:demo3}, we have to study (desingularized) polynomial vector fields with order over $10$, while the original one before compactification is order at most $2$ or $3$.
+If we study blow-up solutions with sign-changing structure, or one does not have sufficient knowledge of \KMa{solutions} near infinity, globally defined compactifications like the Poincar\'{e}-type and the parabolic-type are more appropriate than directional ones, \KMa{because} one does not suffer from violation of integrations of differential equations due to the change of signs, or change of local charts. \KMa{Because} the horizon, topologically sphere-shaped boundary of the compactified space, is invariant under associated desingularized vector fields \KMa{(cf. \cite{Mat2018})}, {\em \KMa{computed trajectories through points in $\mathcal{D}$ for desingularized vector fields are always inside $\overline{\mathcal{D}}$}, unless unrealistic or mathematically inappropriate choice of numerical parameters}.
+On the other hand, application of such global compactifications generally increases the \KMa{degree} of associated desingularized vector fields as polynomial ones, which cause complication of arguments.
+For example, in the case of the vector field shown in Section \ref{sec:demo3}, we have to study (desingularized) polynomial vector fields with \KMa{degree} over $10$, while the original one before compactification \KMa{has degree} at most $2$ or $3$.
 Without systematic implementations of vector fields or their derivatives like automatic differentiations, applications to concrete systems require lengthy calculations.

-\subsubsection{Poincar\'{e}-type or parabolic-type?}
+\subsubsection{Poincar\'{e}-type or parabolic-type ?}